douglashill/douglashill.github.io/Content/five-years-with-the-2018-ipad-pro.md

 title: Five years with the 2018 iPad Pro
-subtitle: Looking for a computer to take me to 2030
-description: Reflecting on many thousands of hours using the 2018 iPad Pro as my main computer and considering what hardware a new iPad should have to last for a similar duration.
+description: Reflecting on many thousands of hours using the 2018 iPad Pro and considering what hardware a new iPad should have to last until 2030.
 micro: It’s iPad hype day, so after many thousands of hours using the 2018 iPad Pro as my main computer, I wanted to consider what hardware a new iPad should have to last as my main computer from now until 2030.
 date: 2024-05-06T21:22:05+01:00
 %%%

 I’ve used my 13-inch iPad Pro from 2018 for many thousands of hours for work, recreation, and everything in between.
 While I have various other devices, this iPad is my go-to gadget for most tasks.

-Apple has [expressed their goal of creating sustainable products](https://www.apple.com/environment/).
+Apple has [expressed its goal of creating sustainable products](https://www.apple.com/environment/).
 A great way to move towards sustainability is for products to last a long time before being replaced.
 I’ve used this iPad for 5.5 years; I hope a replacement device would stay excellent for a similar duration, if not longer.
 It’s possible that tomorrow Apple will announce the iPad I’ll upgrade to.

 I wanted to reflect on using the 2018 iPad Pro as my main computer and consider what hardware a new iPad should have to last as my computer from now until 2030.